WITHIN THE CITY WALLS

 The old Justice House and City Hall

-This building was built in 1520 as a prison at the request of Charles I, on account of the poor conditions of the previous prison.
+The building we can now see with the audioguide was built in 1520 as a prison at the request of Charles I, on account of the poor conditions of the previous prison.
 In 1559, an extension was added with the construction of the Judge house for better vigilance.
 Since 1867 it has housed the City Hall, and in 1917 was declared a landmark.

 It is made up of a prison, with a more sober façade with representations of the Justice and the Charity, and the Judge’s home-- with a rich Plateresque decoration.
-On the top floor, we can find tripartite balconies with the coats of arms of Felipe II, the Judge, and that of the city.
+Going on the top floor with the audioguide, we can find tripartite balconies with the coats of arms of Felipe II, the Judge, and that of the city.
 The cornice is topped with decorated corbels, standing out with figures.

 The Council Hall has a Renaissance wainscoting (a horizontal crisscrossed wooden ceiling) from the Monastery of Saint Anthony.
 It is worth mentioning the importance of the construction in the Andalusian Plateresque style, due to its Italian components.